The Mavericks discography

-The Mavericks also released twenty eight singles.
-Although fourteen of these charted on the Billboard country singles charts, none reached Top Ten on that chart, with the highest-peaking being the number 13 "All You Ever Do Is Bring Me Down", a collaboration with accordionist Flaco Jiménez.
-"What a Crying Shame", "O What a Thrill", and "Here Comes the Rain" all reached top ten on the former RPM Country Tracks charts in Canada.
+The Mavericks also released 28 singles.
+Although 14 of these charted on the Billboard country singles charts, none reached the top 10 on that chart, with the highest-peaking being the number 13 "All You Ever Do Is Bring Me Down", a collaboration with accordionist Flaco Jiménez.
+"What a Crying Shame", "O What a Thrill", and "Here Comes the Rain" all reached the top 10 on the former RPM Country Tracks chart in Canada.
 "Dance the Night Away" and "I've Got This Feeling" both entered the UK Singles Chart, with the former peaking at number four.